paramt/discord-emoji/README.md

 # Convert Text To Discord Emojis
 Using letter emojis in Discord is much more fun and makes your message stand out, but it can get tricky at times.
 The times of finding and fiddling through a mess of emojis are over, because now you can use this handy tool!
-This tool convert your message into emoji markup that Discord understands.
+This tool converts your message into emoji markup that Discord understands.

 ## Example